ArtLiathain/ComputerVisionProject/documentation.typ

 === LPIPS (perceptual distance)
 #v(1em)
 LPIPS uses deep features (VGG) instead of raw pixel differences to evaluate the similarity between the two images.
 It uses a pretrained model to calculate the perception loss.
-This is useful because MSE favours aveage values but that leads to heavy blur and homogenous colours over sharp edged.
+This is useful because MSE favours average values but that leads to heavy blur and homogeneous colours over sharp edged.
 In our processing, LPIPS is incorporated into the refiner loss alongside MSE, encouraging outputs that are not only numerically close to the target but also visually coherent.

 === Time per epoch
 #v(1em)